 Mid Michigan Holiday Events and The Coolest Christmas Things to Do 2022 (Christmas Light Shows, Santa Trains, Christmas Tree Lighting, Holiday Parades, Christmas Tree Farms and More!)

-Looking for a fun holiday event or something fun to do to celebrate Christmas in West Michigan?
+Looking for a fun holiday event or something fun to do to celebrate Christmas in Mid Michigan?
 Read on for a list of some of the best ways to celebrate the season!

 Pere Marquette (The Polar Express) in Owosso – This is the Christmas event of the season: a one-hour-and-fifteen-minute train ride on the North Pole Express, a world-famous Pere Marquette 1225.
 Board the train in Owosso and head to the Village of Ashley Country Christmas, where passengers will disembark for a two-hour Christmas party, complete with hot cocoa and other treats.